The Golden Arrow (1936 film): Plot

-Johnny Jones (Brent) is a penniless newspaper reporter assigned to interview Daisy Appleby (Davis), heiress to the Appleby Facial Creams fortune and the target of numerous suitors anxious to latch onto her wealth.
-What neither they nor Johnny know is that she is really a cafeteria cashier hired by a public relations team to impersonate the socialite.
+Johnny Jones is a penniless newspaper reporter assigned to interview Daisy Appleby, heiress to the Appleby Facial Creams fortune and the target of numerous titled but financially desperate suitors anxious to latch onto her wealth.

 She proposes a marriage of convenience that will free her from the cads pursuing her so she can find her ideal man and allow Johnny leisure time to finish his novel.
 He agrees, and after they wed the company's board of directors try to place him under their control, as well.
+He finally learns that Daisy is really a cafeteria cashier hired by a public relations team to impersonate a socialite.
 When Johnny rebels and begins dating oil heiress Hortense Burke-Meyers in retaliation, Daisy, who realizes she truly loves him, tries to win him back by having her brother-in-law Alfred Parker impersonate an old beau in an effort to make Johnny jealous.
+At first it backfires, but things pivot on a chance event and the two make up and opt for love and poverty together.